 - Nasal Aspirator — Because babies don't know how to blow their nose, they depend on an outside means for clearing out congestion to breathe, eat, and sleep properly.
 Do your little one a favor by replacing the bulb aspirator with a NoseFrida the Snotsucker.
 Designed in Sweden by an Ear Nose and Throat doctor, the NoseFrida is an absolute necessity.
 By operator-generated suction, mucous is sucked out non-invasively and hygienically via a replaceable filter that prevents goop and microbes from traveling.
 BPA and phthalate free, this gem is hand washable in soapy water and is top-rack dishwasher safe.

 - Humidifier — When your baby gets a cold, a humidifier can help by keeping mucous membranes moist and secretions loose potentially improving sleep.
 We tested humidifiers side-by-side in The Hunt for the Best Humidifier Review to help you find the best choice for your family.
-Also, we recommend reading How to Choose the Best Humidifier for Your Baby for information on proper humidifier care.
+Also, we recommend reading How to Choose a Humidifier for your Baby for information on proper humidifier care.
 The Sunpentown SU-4010 is an efficient, quiet and easy-to-fill option with nice features and a large tank.
 We also like the Safety 1st 360 for its quiet operation, compact size, and filterless simplicity (though it is a good idea to use filtered tap or distilled water).

 - Nail Care — As much as you may agonize over clipping baby's nails, you need to do it as your baby can scratch their face something fierce.
 Piyo Piyo Baby Nail Scissors come equipped for the challenge.
 These stainless steel scissors have rounded blade tips to prevent snipping baby's skin and a balance handle design that suits both right and left-handed people.